Midnight Rider: Other versions

-Many other versions have been recorded as well, starting in 1971 with Drummer Buddy Miles on his "A Message to the People" LP on Mercury Record.- when jazz guitarist Maynard Parker released a 1973 version on an album named for the song.
+Many other versions have been recorded as well, starting in 1971 with drummer Buddy Miles on his A Message to the People album on Mercury Records.
+Funk-jazz guitarist Maynard Parker released a 1973 version on an album named after the song.
 Since that time, the song has gone on to be The Allman Brothers Band's most covered song, performed by artists ranging from country legend Waylon Jennings to punk rock legend Patti Smith; from bluegrass fiddler/singer Alison Krauss to ska revivalists Bad Manners to doo-wop vocalists The Drifters.
-O.A.R. also covers Midnight Rider frequently at live shows, as well as Bon Jovi guitarist Richie Sambora, who sometimes uses it as an intro to Wanted Dead or Alive; during his solo shows but also with his main band, he had also sung "Midnight Rider" before the mentioned.
-Buckcherry has also played "Midnight Rider" before live, Michael McDonald does a rendition of "Midnight Rider", and it has also appeared on a Hank Williams, Jr. album.
+O.A.R. also covers "Midnight Rider" frequently at live shows, as well as Bon Jovi guitarist Richie Sambora, who sometimes uses it as an intro to "Wanted Dead or Alive" during his solo shows, but also with his main band; he had also sung "Midnight Rider" before the aforementioned song.
+Buckcherry has also played "Midnight Rider" live, Michael McDonald does a rendition of "Midnight Rider", and it has also appeared on a Hank Williams, Jr. album.
 Bob Seger covered the song on his long out of print Back in '72 album.
-An edited and remastered version of his version, which eliminates the breakdown and Seger's scatting towards the end of the track, appears on his 2009 Early Seger Vol. 1 album.
+An edited and remastered version of his original version, which eliminates the breakdown and Seger's scatting towards the end of the track, appears on his 2009 Early Seger Vol. 1 compilation album.
 Stephen Stills included the song on his 1978 Thoroughfare Gap album, and later played "Midnight Rider" in 2009 on The Howard Stern Show, saying that he and Gregg Allman used to sing it together.
-In summer 2010, he and his bandmates in Crosby, Stills and Nash performed the song on their European tour, during a covers section in their set.
+In summer 2010, he and his bandmates in Crosby, Stills and Nash performed the song on their European tour, during a "covers" section in their set.

 Gregg Allman's solo version is featured during the opening scenes of the 2004 remake of Walking Tall.

 Fury in the Slaughterhouse covered this song on their 2002 album The Color Fury.

 Theory of a Deadman covered the song on the 2003 special edition of their 2002 self-titled debut album.

 UB40 also covered the song on their 2013 Getting Over the Storm album.